Yaq8bi/YhAkademinExercises/README.md

 ## What is an integer number?

 ## What is a real number?
-The real number is a number that exist in real world (For example every number above 0 (>))

 ## What is a prime number?

 ## What is RAM(Random Access Memory)?